-Foreign Tax Credit or Earned Income Exclusion (2018) – IRS Tax Basics
+Foreign Tax Credit or Income Exclusion – Which is Better (Tax Specialist)

-Foreign Tax Credit or Earned Income Exclusion (2018) – IRS Tax Basics
+Foreign Tax Credit or Income Exclusion – Which is Better (Tax Specialist)

 In general, the Foreign Earned Income Exclusion is the preferred method when the applicant works in a low-tax jurisdiction, since the Foreign Tax Credit in a low-tax jurisdiction will yield a less impressive Foreign Tax Credit.

 With that said, can a person use both the Foreign Earned Income Exclusion and Foreign Tax Credit together on the same income, in the same year?

 Under certain circumstances a person can claim either one, the other, or sometimes both (and sometimes even for the same income) but not for the same actual earnings.

 The following is a summary of how the process works when determining which mechanism you should choose, and whether you may qualify for both the Foreign Earned Income Exclusion and Foreign Tax Credit on the same income.